 The Company's ability to continue operating as a going concern is contingent upon, among other things, its ability to secure additional financing and to achieve and maintain profitable operations.
+To continue to fund operations, Ocuphire will need to raise capital.
 The Company plans to issue additional equity instruments and possibly debt to finance operating and working capital requirements.
 While the Company expects to obtain the additional financing that is needed, there is no assurance that the Company will be successful in obtaining the necessary funding for future operations.
 These factors raise substantial doubt as to the Company's ability to continue as a going concern.
 The condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.